Punktum-dk/whois-service-specification/README.md

 DK Hostmaster is the registry for the ccTLD for Denmark (dk).
 The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.

-The WHOIS service offered by DK Hostmaster A/S aims to adhere to the WHOIS standard.
+The WHOIS service offered by DK Hostmaster A/S aims to adhere to the WHOIS standard (see also [RFC:3912][RFC:3912]).

 # Implementation Limitations